canjs/can-define-rest-model/can-define-rest-model.md

 <button disabled:from="todo.isSaving()">Update</button>
 ```

-`restModel` also makes the type and instances of the type emit events when items
+`defineRestModel` also makes the type and instances of the type emit events when items
 are created, updated or destroyed:

 ```js